 Some states may also allow for mixed support of emotional support animals.
 California, for example, extends protection to workplaces and housing, but draws the line at public spaces.
 It’s worth checking your state’s official offices of health and human services, disabilities or public health to find out which types of service animals are allowed in restaurants in your state.

-What Restaurant Staff Should Know about Service Animals
+What Restaurant Staff Should Know about Service Dogs

 - The care and liability of the service animal is the sole responsibility of the handler themselves and restaurants have no obligation to the respective service animal.
 If the service animal barks, growls or poses a direct threat to your customers or staff you may ask for the service animal to be removed.
 However, this cannot be based on prior experience or your own personal assumptions of animal behavior.
 That being said, service animals are trained to remain calm in crowds and focus on their trained tasks.